wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 d helm upgrade --install fluent-bit ./charts/fluent-bit --values values/fluent-bit/values.yaml
 ```

-Make sure that outgoing traffic is allowed to your destination server from the host machine.
+Make sure that traffic is allowed from your kubernetes nodes to your destination server (elasticsearch or syslog).

 ## Appendixes